What is Simple Random Sampling (SRS)?

 The objective of Simple Random Sampling

-SRS is a random sampling technique.
+SRS is a random sampling method to collect data.
+The researcher would randomly select the sample from the population group.
 The objective of SRS is to sample a finite number of units randomly from a population according to a sampling scheme (a simple uniform or multistage scheme)

 The method begins with the selection of the area or the population.
 Then a sampling frame is used to select a sample.
 In its simplest form, households are selected from the sampling frame, and each household is assigned a weight according to the number of people residing there.
 The individual weights are added up, and the final weight is used to represent the original population.
 The final weighted sample is the representative sample from which you draw your inference.